Vacuum engineering: History

-The word “Vacuum” is originated from the Latin word “vacua”, which is translated to the word “empty”.
-Physicists use vacuum to describe a partially empty space, where air or some other gases are being removed from one container.
-The idea of vacuum relating to the empty space has been speculated as early as 5th century from Greek philosophers, Aristotle (384-322 B.C.) was the one who came up with the relation of vacuum being an empty space in nature would be impossible to ever create.
-This idea had stuck around for over centuries until the 17th century, when vacuum technology and physics was discovered.
+The word “vacuum” originates from the Latin word “vacua”, meaning “empty”.
+Physicists use vacuum to describe an empty space, where air or other gases are removed from a container.
+The idea of vacuum relating to the empty space has been speculated as early as the 5th century Greek philosophers.
+Aristotle (384-322 B.C.) conceived of vacuum as an empty space that in nature would be impossible to create.
+This idea had persisted until the 17th century, when vacuum technology and physics was discovered.
 In the mid 17th century, Evangelista Torricelli studied the properties of a vacuum generated by a mercury column in a glass tube; this became the barometer, an instrument to observe variations in atmospheric air pressure.
 Otto von Guericke spectacularly demonstrated the effect of atmospheric pressure in 1654, when teams of horses could not separate two 20-inch diameter hemispheres, which had been placed together and evacuated.
-In 1698, Thomas Savery patented a steam pump that relied on condensation of steam to produce a low-grade vacuum, for pumping water out of mines.
-The apparatus was improved in the Newcomen atmospheric engine of 1712; while inefficient, it allowed coal mines to be exploited that otherwise would flood by ground water.
-During the years of 1564–1642, the famous scientist Galileo was one of the first physicist to conduct experiments to develop measured forces to develop vacuum using a piston in a cylinder.
-This was a big discovery for scientist and was shared among others.
-French scientist and philosopher Blaise Pascal used the idea that was discovered to look into further research of vacuum.
-Pascal discoveries were similar to Torricelli's research as Pascal used similar methods to pull vacuum using mercury.
-It was until the year 1661, when the mayor of the city of Magdeburg used this discovery to invent or retrofit new ideas.
-The mayor Otto von Guericke created the first air pump, modified the idea of water pumps, and also modified manometers.
-Vacuum engineering nowadays provides the solution for all thin film needs in the mechanical industry.
-This method of engineering is typically used for R&D needs or large scale material production.
+In 1698, Thomas Savery patented a steam pump that relied on condensation of steam to produce a low-grade vacuum for pumping water out of mines.
+That apparatus was improved in the Newcomen atmospheric engine of 1712.
+While inefficient, it allowed practical coal mines that otherwise would flood by ground water.
+During the years 1564–1642, Galileo was one of the first physicists to conduct experiments to develop measured forces to create vacuum using a piston in a cylinder.
+This was a significant discovery for science and was shared among others.
+French scientist and philosopher Blaise Pascal used the idea for further research into vacuum.
+Pascal's discoveries were similar to Torricelli's research as Pascal used similar methods to pull vacuum using mercury.
+In the year 1661, the mayor of Magdeburg used this discovery to invent or retrofit new ideas.
+The mayor Otto von Guericke created the first air pump, modified water pumps, and also modified manometers.
+Modern vacuum engineering provides the solution for thin film needs in the mechanical industry.
+This engineering is used for R&D needs or large-scale material production.

 Vacuum was used to propel trains experimentally.

-Pump technology hit a plateau until Geissler and Sprengle in the mid 19th century, who finally gave access to the high-vacuum regime.
+Pump technology hit a plateau until Geissler and Sprengle in the mid 19th century, who provided access to the high-vacuum regime.
 This led to the study of electrical discharges in vacuum, discovery of cathode rays, discovery of X-rays and the discovery of the electron.
 The photoelectric effect was observed in high vacuum, which was a key discovery that lead to the formulation of quantum mechanics and much of modern physics.